tencentyun/intlcloud-documents/product/计算/无服务器云函数/产品简介/产品优势_intl.md

 You can directly manage the function code and execution time (i.e., function trigger) in the console, and deploy and test functions in one click with no complicated configuration files needed.

-## Significantly Reduced Overheads
+## Cutting Costs Drastically

 ### Usage-based Billing

 SCF does not incur any fees when it is not in use, so the overheads will be significantly reduced for non-resident business processes.
-When the SCF executes code, you are billed for the number of requests and the execution duration of the computing resources.
-This billing method has obvious advantages and is very friendly to developers in the start-up stage.
+You are billed by the number of requests and the execution duration of computing resources when SCF executes code.
+SCF's competitive pricing is great for developers who are just starting.